lmiller1990/design-pattenrns-for-vuejs/FUNCTIONAL-PROGRAMMING-MUTABLE-VUE.md

 Functional code can be very concise.
 Careful - readability can suffer.
 \end{center}

-We avoided making a new variable by just returning the result of `board.map`.
-We also remove the `if` statements by using a ternary operator, and the `return` keyword from the `map` functions.
-The test still passes, so we are good.
+We avoided making a new variable by returning the result of `board.map`.
+We also removed the `if` statements by using a ternary operator, and the `return` keyword from the `map` functions.
+The test still passes, so we can be confident the refactor was successfully.
 I think both implementations are fine; pick the one that you like best.

 ## Vue Integration - Imperative Shell

 Most of the business logic is encapsulated in the `createGame()` and `makeMove()` functions.
 They are stateless.
 All the values required are received as arguments.
-We do need some persisted state somewhere, as well as some mutation to do anything; that comes in the form of Vue's reactivity - the *imperative shell*.
+We do need some persisted state somewhere, as well as some mutation to update the DOM; that comes in the form of Vue's reactivity - the *imperative shell*.

 Let's start with the composable, `useTicTacToe()`, and get something rendering: